Lettuce is a popular salad green for people. This leafy veggie comes in many varieties and provides a great source of hydration and nutrients.

-In addition, lettuce contains some vitamins, such as Vitamin K. This nutrient promotes good bone health and proper blood clotting.
-Lettuce also has some Vitamin A, which contributes to healthy vision.
-It’s also a source of potassium, which is responsible for regulating fluid in the body.
+Lettuce is also rich in Vitamin A, which contributes to healthy vision.
+It’s also a good source of potassium, which is responsible for regulating fluid in the body.
 Adequate potassium levels in the body also help to maintain proper blood pressure.

 Lettuce contains small amounts of Vitamin C and iron as well.
-However, it is not a significant source of Vitamin C. For example, one large leaf of romaine or green leaf lettuce contains about 2mg of Vitamin C. Red leaf and butter lettuce contain less than 1mg per leaf.
+However, it is not a significant source of Vitamin C. For example, one large leaf of romaine lettuce contains about 2mg of Vitamin C.

 Healthy guinea pigs require a bare minimum of 10mg of Vitamin C per day, so lettuce will not be their best source.
 For this reason, it’s a good idea to feed lettuce along with foods that are high in Vitamin C, such as bell peppers.